18F/2015-foia-hub/foia_core/tests/README.md

  ```

- If you pass it something bad like this:
+ If you use this sample data, which is a bad set, it will return a 500:

  ```
 data = {
   "first_name": "EricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEricEric",
   "last_name": "Mill",
   "email": "eric.mill@gsa.gov",